Estimating Heterogeneous Causal Effects of High-Dimensional Treatments: Application to Conjoint Analysis: Additional Results for Immigration Conjoint Experiment

 \section{Additional Results for Immigration Conjoint Experiment}

-We provide some additional results for the three-cluster model in Figure~\ref{fig:marg_means}.
-We do this by an analogue to the ``marginal means'' estimator in \cite{leeper2020measuring}.
+We provide some additional results for our main empirical analysis.
+First, focusing on the three-group model, we report a different quantity of interest.
+We use an analogue to the ``marginal means'' estimator in \cite{leeper2020measuring}.
 We compute the probability of a profile being chosen \emph{without} specifying a baseline category.
 The equation is shown below for the forced choice case; note it consists of two of the terms used for the AMCE.

 The below plot ignores randomization restrictions when estimating this quantity to center the estimate around 0.50 as in \cite{leeper2020measuring}.
 The results are substantively similar to the analysis in shown in the main paper using AMCEs.